LSR Pro Stock "Spyder" 2-1's

 All LSR 2 into 1 exhausts require special close tolerance aircraft nuts to bolt the LSR Turbo Venturies to the exhaust port.
 Standard 5/16" x 24 hex nuts will not fit.
 Each exhaust comes with the required four nuts.
 It is recommended that you order an extra set (4) of these nuts, part number 00-1001, when you order your exhaust.
 The exception to this is the four bolt "SA" and B-2 flanges on the S&S Special Application cylinder heads which use Allen bolts.

-Chrome, Black, SS Titanium or Silver Finish
+Chrome, Black, or Silver Finish

 Ceramic finishes hold the heat in the exhaust better than does chrome.
 Chrome has the hardest surface finish.
 Ceramics do not change color.
 Ceramics can scuff or marr if hard, sharp objects scratch them.
 Heat shields for the primary tubes and collector area are recommended for all applications to prevent any contact with the pipe's surface.

-In 27 years we have tried all sorts of black finishes: Kal Gard, VHT, Techline, and others.
+In more than 3 decades we have tried all sorts of black finishes: Kal Gard, VHT, Techline, and others.
 We also in the mid 1980's we even tried porcelain for awhile.
 It chipped and the heat distorted the parts.
 Most finishes will not survive over a long period unless they have a base coat to cushion rock strikes and scratches.
 The surface has to be perfectly prepared and most applications can fail if run too soon at elevated temperatures as they are typically baked at 450 to 500 deg F whereas the cure takes place at around 750 deg F. Lower temperatures will not cure the resins and they will fail once the bike is run.
-To get around this dilemma we have found the best solution is a 2500 Deg F Ceramic cushion base coat and a secondary Black Semi-Gloss finish on top of this.
+To get around this dilemma we have found the best solution is a 2500 Deg F Silver Ceramic cushion base coat and a secondary Black Semi-Gloss finish on top of this.

-Black Ceramic finishes are therefore the most expensive as they involve a triple process.
-First the parts are polished to remove any tooling marks.
-Then the parts are zirconia media blasted to prepare the surface.
-The parts are base coated with a 2500 Deg F ceramic and baked.
-After this they are sprayed with an ultra high temperature black and baked a second time.
-The 2500 Deg F base or cushion coat adheres to the metal very well and provides insulation and corrosion protection.
-The black is a thinner coat and provides the smooth, dark black, finish we require.
+Dual Coat Black Ceramic finishes are therefore the most expensive as they involve a triple process.
+First the parts are polished to remove any tooling marks.Then the parts are zirconia media blasted to prepare the surface.
+Then parts are cleaned.
+The parts are base coated with a 2500 Deg F Silver ceramic and baked.
+The next day they are sprayed with Black Ceramic and baked for a third time.

 Heat Shields for LSR Pro Stock "Spyder" 2-1 Exhausts